A topic from the subject of Experimentation in Chemistry.

 The data from experiments can be analyzed to determine trends, patterns, and relationships.
 This information can then be used to develop new hypotheses and theories.
 In this way, experimentation is an iterative process that drives the advancement of scientific knowledge.

-Experiment: "The Role of Experimentation in Chemistry"
+Experiment: Demonstrating the Role of Experimentation in Chemistry

 Purpose: